Azure/azure-sdk-for-js/sdk/appconfiguration/app-configuration/README.md

 # App Configuration client library for TypeScript/JavaScript

-[Azure App Configuration][appconfig_concepts] is a managed service that helps developers centralize their application and feature settings simply and securely.
+[Azure App Configuration](https://docs.microsoft.com/en-us/azure/azure-app-configuration/overview) is a managed service that helps developers centralize their application and feature settings simply and securely.

 Use the client library for App Configuration to: